-"Underlying interest" which JBA TIBOR seeks to measure is the "rate which reference banks deem as prevailing market rates, assuming transactions between prime banks on the Japan unsecured call market (the Japan Offshore Market in case of the Euroyen TIBOR) as of 11:00 a.m.", and JBA TIBOR is calculated as the simple average of interest rates submitted by reference banks which excludes two highest quotes and two lowest quotes from reference banks.
+"Underlying interest" which JBA TIBOR seeks to measure is indicated straightforwardly by, among other things, the name of the benchmark as described in Article 1 of the Operational Rules (i.e. "JBA TIBOR (Tokyo Interbank Offered Rate") and by the definition prescribed in Article 4 (i.e. "rate which reference banks deem as prevailing market rates, assuming transactions between prime banks on the Japan Unsecured Call Market (the Japan Offshore Market in the case of the Euroyen TIBOR) as of 11:00 a.m.", and JBA TIBOR is calculated as the simple average of interest rates submitted by reference banks which excludes two highest quotes and two lowest quotes from reference banks.